jumperalex/webGui/README.md

 ### Installation

-Login to the command line on your server, e.g., from console or telnet session.
+Login to the command line on your server, e.g., at the console or a telnet session.

 First, empty the `/boot/plugins` directory or delete it entirely.
 This is unneeded and will be going away.